-MGMT 327 - Performance-Based Contract
+MGMT 327 - Performance-Based Contract 3 Credits

-Students are introduced to the concept and fundamental techniques of Performancebased contracting (PBC) and its application management. to contract Skills to immediately develop implement and performance-based requirements, а performance statement, work quality assurance plans, performance standards and positive and measures. and negative incentives.
+Students are introduced to the concept and fundamental techniques of Performancebased contracting (PBC) and its application management. contract Skills immediately develop implement and performance-based requirements, performance statement, work quality assurance plans, performance standards and positive and measures, and negative incentives.
 The course utilizes (PBSA) guides and tools as prescribed by the industry.

-MGMT330 - Purchasing and Materials Management
+MGMT330 - Purchasing and Materials Management 3 Credits